GDQuest/website/content/tutorial/game-design/godot/introduction-to-shaders/_index.md

 ---
-title: Introduction to Shaders in Godot
+title: Intro to Shaders in Godot
 description: Learn to create shaders from scratch in Godot 3!
 date: 2018-08-13
 author: nathan